 Here's what the study and the experts say

-Edward Ginger, PhD, senior researcher at the NIH, US National Institute of Health, says, “For decades, scientists have been developing a list of common aging genes.
+Edward Ginger, PhD, senior researcher at the NIH, National Institutes of Health in the USA, says: “For decades, scientists have developed a list of common aging genes.
 These genes are thought to control the process of aging throughout the animal kingdom, from worms to mice to humans.
 We were shocked to find that only about 30% of these genes can be directly involved in the aging process.
-We hope these results will help medical researchers better understand the forces behind various age-related ailments. '
+We hope these findings will help medical researchers better understand the forces underlying several age-related disorders."

 The key points of the study (read it!
 It's here) about genes:

-- Gene expression changes during aging are microbiome responses at least 70% of the time;
+- Changes in gene expression during aging are microbiome responses at least 70% of the time;

-- Metabolism, immunity and stress response as well they are related to the microbiome;
+- Also metabolism, immunity and stress response they are related to the microbiome;

 - The study was conducted on Drosophila, a type of fruit fly.

-There are some genes that actually regulate the body's internal clock, and they are far fewer than we thought.
+There are some genes that actually regulate the body's internal clock, and there are many fewer than we thought.
 In the future, we plan to identify which genes are truly linked to the aging process.

 If we want to fight aging, we need to know precisely which genes regulate our clock.